The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

     behaves as if **-P 1** had been specified.)

-If you run parallel ticks, each tick is assigned an integer identifying its \"type\".
+If you run parallel ticks, each tick is assigned an integer identifying its "type".
 The type ranges from 0 to *n*-1.
 While there may be as many as *n* tick requests running at a time, only one tick of each type will be active at any time.

 **-Y** *label*

-:   Sets the tag used in the multiplexor\'s syslog messages to *label*
+:   Sets the tag used in the multiplexor's syslog messages to *label*
     instead of **mimedefang-multiplexor**.

 **-G**